eu2026/yogis/content/en/_index.md

 It makes sense to share as much of the advertisement materials as possible, but again, we should always see if it makes sense for the given region.

-As for our online presence, Instead of creating new website and social media outlets for the tour, we will reuse existing local resources.
-This has the immediate benefit of bringing traffic to existing online resources, is less effort on our side and involves the locals more!
+As for our online presence, we will reuse existing local resources.
+This has the immediate benefit of bringing traffic to existing websites, is less effort on our side and involves the locals more!
 If the local yogis do not have these resources (website, social mediate etc.), we will work together and create these resources and hand them over to the local after the tour!
+Having said that, we will also create a simple website that introduces the project to the seekers.
+This was requested by some of the collectives as it can help them in getting venues.

 ## Contact